airwallex/platform-onboarding-sdk-demo/integrations/client/react/README.md

-# AIRWALLEX Platform Onboarding SDK
+# Airwallex Platform Onboarding SDK

 This is a demo web application to showcase the Airwallex Platform Onboarding SDK with React.